zacharyhezhi/jr-git-intro/second.md

-This is the frist line.
+This is a different way of changing the first line of second.md